 - The normal expectation is that the oral examination will take place in Oxford with the candidate and both examiners present.
-If the external examiner is unable to come to Oxford because of exceptional circumstances, or if there is other good reason, permission may be given by the relevant board for a viva to be held by videoconference with the external examiner.
-Such permission will only be given in exceptional circumstances. - Requests for early vivas should be reasonable: it should be noted that the regulations do not permit a candidate to request an examination date that is earlier than one month after receipt of their thesis at the Examination Schools.
+If the external examiner is unable to come to Oxford because of exceptional circumstances, or if there is other good reason, permission may be given by the Graduate Studies Committee for a viva to be held by videoconference with the external examiner. - Requests for early vivas should be reasonable: it should be noted that the regulations do not permit a candidate to request an examination date that is earlier than one month after receipt of their thesis at the Examination Schools.
 External examiners should be advised not to make their travel arrangements in advance of early viva requests being agreed.
 Requests from examiners to hold the viva sooner than one month after receipt of the thesis, which will involve an application to the Proctors for dispensation from the regulations, will be considered only in exceptional circumstances. - Electronic copies of theses should not be sent direct to examiners by supervisors or candidates.
 When permission has been granted for an examiner to receive an electronic copy of a thesis, it must be sent from the Examination Schools. - All requests for dispensations from regulations should be well planned and made in good time.